rhcarvalho/fh-system-dump-tool/README.md

 type CheckTask func(string, io.Writer) (Result, error)
 ```

+The writer is where the stderr output from your checks should be sent.

 If a resource from oc is required, you can use the helper function: `getResourceStruct` pass to this the current
 project, the resource type and a pointer to the struct the json should decode into.